Azem Hajdari: Tropojë attack

-Shot in Parliament
+Parliament shooting

 On September 18, 1997, Hajdari fought with Gafur Mazreku, a Member of Parliament of the Prime Minister Fatos Nano's governing Socialist Party, in a dispute over a proposed increase in the added value tax.
 Mazreku shot Hajdari five times with a pistol and ran from the hall.
 Hajdari was taken to a military hospital in grave condition.
 Mazreku ran to the nearby Albanian telegraph agency building, where he surrendered to police.

 Mazreku was sentenced to eight years imprisonment by parliament.

 On December 17, the court located in Tirana sentenced Mazreku to eleven years in prison for attempted murder.
 The prosecutor had demanded a 16-year sentence.
 Mazreku argued that he fired the shots in an act of revenge after Hajdari verbally assaulted and punched him.
 Hajdari, however, claimed the attack was politically motivated.

 Assassination

-Hajdari was shot and killed as he stepped out of the Democratic Party's office in Tirana with his two bodyguards, Besim Çera, who was killed, and Zenel Neza, who was seriously injured but survived.
+On September 12, 1998, Hajdari was shot and killed as he stepped out of the Democratic Party's office in Tirana with his two bodyguards, Besim Çera, who was killed, and Zenel Neza, who was seriously injured but survived.
 The three men were shot by Fatmir Haklaj who had been waiting in a car parked nearby.
 Hajdari was taken to the hospital by Besnik Docaj, a fellow Democrat.
 Cangu was seriously injured, and later died in hospital.

 Hajdari died of severe shock from trauma and hemorrhaging due to numerous wounds to the chest and stomach.
 He was posthumously awarded a Martyr of Democracy award.
 Neza asked for asylum in the United States.
-His daughter Rudina is a current MP in the Albanian Parliament.

-Reaction
+Reactions

 The murder triggered two days of violent protests.
 During Hajdari's funeral procession on September 14, 1998, armed DP supporters ransacked government offices, and for a brief period, held the PM's office, the parliament building, and the Albanian State television and radio building.
 Estimates of casualties during the protests and riots ranged between 3 and 7 deaths and 14 and 76 injuries.
-After 72 hours, the Government restored order and reclaimed tanks and armored personnel carriers seized by DP supporters.
+After 72 hours, the government restored order and reclaimed tanks and armored personnel carriers seized by DP supporters.
 Parliament subsequently lifted Berisha's immunity due to his alleged role in what the government described as a coup d'état, but no charges were laid.
 Berisha blamed the Socialist Party of Albania and its leaders for the murder.
 Twelve people were arrested for their alleged involvement in the violence.
-In February 2002 five people, including Jaho Mulosmani, were sentenced for the murder by a Tirana district court.
+In February 2002, five people, including Jaho Mulosmani, were sentenced for the murder by a Tirana district court.